thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ## Step 7: Secure motor to base plate using appropriate M3 bolts.

-### Fitting PCB

-Setting up the Ardunio IDE for use with EBB42.
+### Setting up the Ardunio IDE for use with EBB42.

 1. Install Ardunio IDE
 2. User board manager to add stm32duino
   If still version 2.3.0 then extra steps